SENDAI -Towards a Disaster-Resilient and Environmentally-Friendly City

 Sendai Shiogama Port (March 18, 2011)

-These guidelines, which were developed in 2007, establish the procedure for processing disaster-generated waste for the periodic earthquakes that occur in Sendai based on our regional disaster prevention plan.
-During the Great East Japan Earthquake, the initial response policy was decided based on these guidelines, and we were able to maintain the safe living conditions of city residents through the collection of human waste from designated evacuation centers, directly after the disaster occurred, and household waste and human waste collection, which started 5 days after the disaster.
+During the Great East Japan Earthquake, the initial response policy was decided based on these guidelines, and we were able to maintain safe living conditions for citizens through the collection of human waste from designated evacuation centers immediately after the disaster occurred, whereas household waste and human waste collection began 5 days after the disaster.

-The guidelines were completely revised in FY 2013 to make the contents more practical and accurate based on our experience, and reflect the actual damage and status of work during the Great East Japan Earthquake.
+The guidelines were completely revised in FY 2013 to make the content more practical and accurate based on our experience, and reflect the actual damage and status of work during the Great East Japan Earthquake.

 Environmental Bureau